Xilinx/finn-examples/README.md

 ## Quickstart

-*For Alveo we recommend setting up everything inside a virtualenv as described [here](https://pynq.readthedocs.io/en/v2.6.1/getting_started/alveo_getting_started.html?highlight=alveo#install-conda).*
+### Zynq
-*For PYNQ boards, all commands below must be prefixed with `sudo` or by first going into `sudo su`.
+*For ZYNQ boards, all commands below must be prefixed with `sudo` or by first going into `sudo su`.
 We recommend PYNQ version 3.0.1, but older installations of PYNQ should also work.
-For PYNQ v2.0.6, please refer for set-up instructions to FINN-examples v0.0.5.*
+For PYNQ v2.6.1, please refer for set-up instructions to [FINN-examples v0.0.5](https://github.com/Xilinx/finn-examples/tree/v0.0.5).*

-First, source the PYNQ and SRT virtual environment:
+First, source the PYNQ and XRT virtual environment:

 ```shell
 source /etc/profile.d/pynq_venv.sh